Belgium in the Eurovision Song Contest 2020: Internal selection

-The Belgian entry for the 2020 Eurovision Song Contest was selected via an internal selection by VRT.
+VRT internally selected its entry for the Eurovision Song Contest 2020.
 On 7 September 2019, the broadcaster's general music coordinator Gerrit Kerremans revealed that the artist would be selected by an A&R Team (Arts and Repertoire) consisting of music experts and that several acts were being considered.
 On 1 October 2019, the broadcaster announced that the band Hooverphonic would represent Belgium in Rotterdam.
 The song the band would perform at the contest, "Release Me", was presented to the public on 17 February 2020 during the radio MNM programme De Grote Peter Van de Veire Ochtendshow.
 The song was written by member of Hooverphonic, Alex Callier, along with Luca Chiaravalli.
 The music video for the song, directed by Matthias Lebeer, was released on the same day of the presentation.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 28 January 2020, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Belgium was placed into the first semi-final, to be held on 12 May 2020, and was scheduled to perform in the second half of the show.
 However, due to the COVID-19 pandemic, the contest was cancelled.